TheMelodyOfCode/React--Firebase--Recipes-App/README.md

       - run: npm install
       - run: npm run build
 >> - push everything to your repo and check the actions tab in github

+#### Manual Firebase deployment
+>> - add the following to the package.json file:
+>> - "buildDeploy": "npm build && firebase deploy --only hosting"
+>> - run the command: npm buildDeploy